Lockheed Martin Vulnerability Disclosure Program

 How to report a security vulnerability?

-- Description of (1) the system, asset, product, or platform potential impacted by the vulnerability, (2) potential impact of the vulnerability, and how the potential vulnerability was discovered;
+- Description of the system, asset, product, or platform potentially impacted by the vulnerability.

-- A detailed description, in English if possible, of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us); and
+- A detailed description, in English if possible, of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us).

 - Your contact information.